 Real estate is one of the most fascinating market segments in this country.
 Market trends can be affected by everything from oil prices, to crime rates, to the seasons.
 So what’s happening this spring?
-What can we reasonably expect in 2016?
+What can we reasonably expect?

 According to Realtor.com, Spring 2016 is shaping up to be the best housing market since 2006.
 Jonathan Smoke, chief economist for Realtor.com pointed to the residential market as being the hottest, saying, “Our traffic, searches and listing views exhibited the January ‘pop’ we saw last year, which made for a strong spring.
 In addition, a large number of prospective buyers have been telling us since the second half of 2015 that they plan to purchase in the spring and summer of 2016.”
 In effect, buyers and sellers have been doing their homework and getting ready to make their move this spring.